creamy-seas/training-pinject/README.md

 # Pinject Basic Template #

-This is a simple pinject project template with exmaples of the following:
+This is a simple pinject project template with examples of the following:
 - basic file structure
 - build an object graph
 - use a library manager to bind 3rd party libraries